Mrkša Žarković: Rule

+Aftermath

-Mrkša was able to hold his territories until his death in October 1414.
-After his death his wife Ruđina tried to transfer Mrkša's possessions to the Republic of Venice in 1415 and 1416, but an agreement was never reached.
-So in 1417, the whole area was conquered by the Ottoman Empire.
+Mrkša was able to retain his territories until his death in October 1414.
+After his death, his wife Ruđina tried to transfer Mrkša's possessions to the Republic of Venice in 1415 and 1416, but an agreement was never reached.
+By 1417, the whole area was conquered by the Ottoman Empire, who had occupied Berat, Janina and Pyrgos.
+The Ottomans also burned and plundered Valona before appointing the Turkish general Hamza-beg as governor of Valona.
+Ruđina fled to Corfu.
+Thus, the Ottomans officially controlled a port on the Adriatic Sea and began to build their navy in the region, threatening the Venetians.
+In response, the Venetians unsuccessfully attempted to persuade Sultan Mehmed I in 1418 to restore Ruđina (who was also an honorary citizen of Venice) as the ruler of Valona and the other lost possessions.